-Ear, Nose & Throat and Head & Neck Surgery (ENT-HNS) Journal is the official journal of the Ear, Nose & Throat and Head & Neck Surgery Society.
-The ENT-HNS Journal is a local, periodical and open-access journal published 4 times a year on February, May, August and November.
-The authors are not charged a fee for the evaluation and publication of the manuscripts.
+Journal of Ear Nose Throat and Head Neck Surgery is the official journal of the Ear, Nose & Throat and Head & Neck Surgery Society.
+The Journal of Ear Nose Throat and Head Neck Surgery is a periodical and open-access journal published 4 times a year on February, May, August and November.
 The publication languages are Turkish and English.

-The ENT-HNS Journal is published in order to provide current and ethical information on topics related to ear, nose, throat, head and neck surgery field to ENT specialists, and scientists and clinicians associated to the branch.
+The Journal of Ear Nose Throat and Head Neck Surgery is published in order to provide current and ethical information on topics related to ear, nose, throat, head and neck surgery field to ENT specialists, and scientists and clinicians associated to the branch.